nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-binary/index.md

 ## How to Convert Decimal to Binary

-To understand how to convert decimal to base, it's useful to first understand how to convert decimal to binary.
 Our challenge is to convert a decimal, such as `10`, to its binary counterpart, `1010`.

-If you already know how to do this, skip ahead to [How To Convert a Decimal Binary Using a Stack in JavaScript]().

 How do we break this problem down?